coopernurse/node-pool/README.md

                          see example.  (default 1)
               validate : function that accepts a pooled resource and returns true if the resource is OK to use, or false if the object is invalid.
 Invalid objects will be destroyed.
                          This function is called in acquire() before returning a resource from the pool.
                          Optional.
 Default function always returns true.
+         validateAsync : true/false - Indicates whether the validate function is asynchronous.
+Default is false.
                    log : true/false or function -
                            If a log is a function, it will be called with two parameters:
                                                     - log string